-For students entering the Doctor of Optometry program in fall 2019 and beyond, two (2) elective credits are required in order to graduate.
-Students may complete up to four (4) elective credits if they choose, additional fees may be incurred for over two credits.
-All elective credits must be completed prior to the start of 4th year rotations.
+For students entering the Doctor of Optometry program in fall 2022 and beyond, one (1) elective credit is required in order to graduate.
+Students entering the Doctor of Optometry program in fall 2021 or earlier are required to complete two (2) elective credits.
+All elective credits must be completed prior to the start of 4^{th} year curriculum.